MrKhono/MrKhono/README.md

-- 🔭 I’m currently working on ...
-App dev
-- 🌱 I’m currently learning ...
-Flutter with Dart
+- 🌱 I’m currently learning Flutter with Dart
-- 👯 I’m looking to collaborate on ...
-Web development
+- 👯 I’m looking to collaborate on anything
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [email](akhono@yahoo.com)
 - ⚡ Fun fact: ...
 Like It security